netlify/netlify-lambda/README.md

 -s --static
 ```

+## Using with `create-react-app`, Gatsby, and other development servers

+`react-scripts` (the underlying library for `create-react-app`) and other popular development servers often set up catchall serving for you; in other words, if you try to request a route that doesn't exist, the dev server will try to serve you `/index.html`.
+This is problematic when you are trying to hit a local API endpoint like `netlify-lambda` sets up for you - your browser will attempt to parse the `index.html` file as JSON.
+This is why you may see this error:

+`Uncaught (in promise) SyntaxError: Unexpected token < in JSON at position 0`

+If this desribes your situation, then you need to proxy for local development.
+Read on.
+Don't worry it's easier than it looks.

 ### Proxying for local development

 When your function is deployed on Netlify, it will be available at `/.netlify/functions/function-name` for any given deploy context.
 It is advantageous to proxy the `netlify-lambda serve` development server to the same path on your primary development server.